Special Council Meeting

 Community Media Center

-Mayor Pro Tem Dave Goedken called the meeting to order.
-Council present: Brenda Hanken, Gary Feldmann, Candy Langerman, Chris Lux and Tom Yeoman.
-Also present were City Administrator Doug Herman, City Clerk Sally Hinrichsen, Public Works Director Nick Kahler and Police Chief Britt Smith.
-Mayor Brian Wolken joined electronically during the meeting to listen.
+Mayor Brian Wolken called the meeting to order.
+Council present: Dave Goedken, Candy Langerman, Chris Lux and Tom Yeoman.
+Council member Scott Brighton joined electronically.
+Also present were City Administrator Russell Farnum, City Clerk Sally Hinrichsen, Police Chief Britt Smith, Water/ Wastewater Superintendent Jim Tjaden, and Park & Rec Director Jacob Oswald.
+Council member Brenda Hanken was absent.
 The public was invited to attend the meeting in person, with limited seating or to participate in the meeting electronically via “Zoom Meetings” and were encouraged to communicate from Zoom Meeting via chat, due to the heightened public health risks of the Coronavirus Pandemic (COVID-19).
 The meeting did have public attendance, both in-person and via Zoom.

-Lux moved to approve the agenda, Yeoman seconded, roll call unanimous.
+Yeoman moved to approve the agenda, Langerman seconded, roll call unanimous.